 Each local chapter may enter two teams of one (1) to three (3) members from Grades 9 through 12.

-The final round will be judged by a panel of judges.
+- The performance will be judged by a panel of judges.
 All judges’ decisions are final.

 Who Goes to Nationals?